Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 Coverage

-Comprehensive API coverage is crucial because it ensures that all endpoints and data flows are thoroughly tested, reducing the risk of vulnerabilities being overlooked, which could lead to potential breaches.
+Comprehensive coverage of DAST scanners is crucial because it ensures that all pages of a web app, endpoints of an API and data flows are thoroughly tested, reducing the risk of vulnerabilities being overlooked, which could lead to potential breaches.

 Escape focuses on providing thorough and accurate coverage by leveraging its proprietary feedback-driven algorithms.

-This approach ensures that all potential attack surfaces are explored comprehensively, particularly in complex APIs like GraphQL.
+This approach ensures that all potential attack surfaces are explored comprehensively, particularly in complex API types like GraphQL.
 Escape’s logging and coverage mechanisms are designed to adapt dynamically, capturing detailed insights that are relevant and actionable for security teams.

 The platform also prioritizes reducing noise, ensuring that logs are concise and directly tied to meaningful vulnerabilities.
 This results in a more efficient scanning process that minimizes unnecessary data, making it easier for teams to focus on critical issues.